StellarWind22/Fabric-Shield-Lib/README.md

 # Fabric Shield Lib
 Library for easily adding new shields, shield enchantments, and enabling you to enchant shields in general without worry of conflictions.

+### Translations
+Translations are handled using the Crowdlin gradle plugin.

 Want to help translate Fabric shield lib? head over to [here](https://crowdin.com/project/fabric-shield-lib).

 ## Importing